Steering Committee

 Betina Cutaia Wilkinson, Ph.D.

-Founding Director of RIPI
+Co-Director of RIPI

 Dr. Wilkinson is Associate Professor and Associate Chair of the Politics and International Affairs department at Wake Forest University.
 She is also the Founding Director of the Race, Inequality and Policy Initiative.
 She received her Ph.D. and M.A. from the Louisiana State University and her B.A. from Loyola University New Orleans.
 Her research falls into four broad categories: 1.) attitudes toward race policies, 2.)
 Latinos and the criminal justice system, 3.) the Latino electorate in the South, and 4.) race and individuals’ perceptions of corruption.